 Gary Woodland Wins 2019 US Open

-The victory caps a career upswing that began with personal tragedy in 2017 with the loss of one of the twin babies he and his wife were expecting that fall.
-The loss led Woodland to a new found calm and to his 2018 Waste Management Open win.
-That win paved the way for his encounter, as defending champion in January, with Special Olympian Amy Bockerstette.
+This victory caps a career upswing that began with personal tragedy in 2017 with the loss of one of the twin babies he and his wife were expecting that fall.
+This loss led Woodland to a newly found calm demeanor under pressure and to his 2018 Waste Management Open win.
+That win paved the way for the defending champion's encounter with Special Olympian Amy Bockerstette.
 The young golfer joined Woodland at his invitation on the famous 16th hole, The Coliseum, during a practice round.
 She calmly repeated the mantra “I’ve got this” over and over on her way to an amazing par from the greenside bunker.
-Woodland used the same mantra, and Amy, as his inspiration to victory.
+Woodland used the same mantra, and Amy, as his inspiration to victory at the US Open.

 Take a look at this awesome and inspiring video shot at TPC Scottsdale: